CETL Scholarly Teaching Programs and Services for Part-Time Faculty

 Upon completion each Academy participant will receive $750 additional pay.

 All currently active part-time KSU faculty who have not previously attended.
 Must be able to attend both both days of the event from 8am to 5pm.

 Click here for more information on dates, application process, and this year's application deadline.

 New Faculty Orientation

 CETL hosts New Faculty Orientation, NFO, each August.
 NFO is attended by new part-time and full-time faculty.
 This event provides instructors the opportunity to develop an understanding of KSU’s mission and culture, introduces available resources and departments that can help achieve professional goals, and creates the space for part-time instructor community building.
-Invitations for orientation are mailed out late Spring/early Summer each year.
+Invitations for orientation are emailed out late Spring/early Summer each year.